gaballench/StratIntervals.jl/docs/src/conflation.md

 # Conflation: Combining distributions

 Combining different distributions is not straitghforward (Genest and Zidek, 1986).
-However, the conflation of probability density functions is a useful procedure which combines them provided that each of them is independent (Hill, 2008, 2011).
+However, the conflation of probability density functions is a useful procedure which combines them provided that each of them is independent (Hill, 2011; Hill and Miller, 2011).
 Assuming that each distribution describing the same parameter is independent, we can define the composite distribution of ``\tau`` for ``M`` intervals as the conflation of individual distributions:

 ```math
 \begin{equation}